bitnami/containers/bitnami/harbor-notary-signer/README.md

 # Harbor Notary Signer packaged by Bitnami

+## Deprecation Notice

+The Harbor Notary Signer container is no longer maintained by upstream and is now deprecated.
+This image will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is Harbor Notary Signer?

 > Harbor Notary Signer is one of the main components of Harbor.
 Combined with the Harbor Notary Server, it is responsible for signing and verifying images.